SAA Compliance

 Accrual of non-compliance points

-Non-compliance points are based on the individual non-compliant items contained within the reports we receive, not on the overall categorisation of the report.
-See the table below for the number of non-compliance points associated with different categories of non-compliance – Unsafe, Needs Rectification, Medium non-compliance, and Minor non-compliance.
+Non-compliance points are based on the individual non-compliant items contained within the inspection reports we receive, not on the overall categorisation of the report.
+Depending on the source of the inspection report, we weigh the number of non-compliance points to demerit points to ensure a fair system.
+The weighting of non-compliance points to demerit points is provided within the section on each scheme.

 Impact of Demerit Points